 (ii) Section 161 of the Indian Contract Act, 1872 clearly says that where a bailee fails to return the goods within the agreed time, he shall be responsible to the bailor for any loss, destruction or deterioration of the goods from that time notwithstanding the exercise of reasonable care on his part.
-Hence, in the instant case, M shall have to bear the loss since he failed to return the umbrella within the stipulated time.
+Hence, in the instant case, M shall have to bear the loss since he umbrella within the stipulated time.